IWD: Working to transform the lives of young women with disabilities

 The third session she picked Columbine.
 As Judy explained the meaning of the flower, she kept nodding.
 As you see, the body of a butterfly is very much like the inside of the Columbine flower and describes both her inner and outer beauty.

-H, who was previously mentioned in this article, has severe Cerebral Palsy.
+Unfortunately M became very ill in the fall and has been unable to return to the Program.
+This painting is one of the four note card designs.
+A few words on some other paintings and participants: H, who was previously mentioned in this article, has severe Cerebral Palsy.
 Her speech is affected and she uses a motorized wheelchair.
 She is accustomed to others helping her, and in the first workshop, she had one of the volunteers come over to her and do the painting for her.
 Judy stepped in and said “No, no, no. You do this yourself.”
 We set her up with the paper taped on the table, a long-handled paintbrush and she told us what colors she wanted to use.
 Her essence was Joshua Tree; she has been trying to find her own voice and place within her family.
 Her first independent picture was a red heart.
+Her second picture was an abstract with many different colors.
+If you look closely you will see a figure in it.
+All her subsequent pictures had some sort of silhouette of a figure, indicating freedom and body awareness.

 By the second week, H asked for what she needed, and directed Daniela to tape the paper to the table.
 She was also very careful not to get paint on her clothes.
 She painted by herself and did not ask for any help.
 H found her voice; she became more animated during the group sessions.
 She will be graduating this June and plans to attend a college program.
+At her session with the Nancy she reported:

-Class 1: “This painting (of a red heart) means love.
+“This painting (of a red heart) means love.
 Love for my mom, dad and brother.
 I chose the flower (Joshua Tree) because it is colorful.
 The yellow at the bottom of the painting is the sand.”

 Class 2: “I was happy; they (the paintings) represent me.
-They also represent my being proud of everything I have done like getting a new wheelchair.
+They also represent my being proud of everything I have done like getting a new wheelchair. ”

 E has Spina Bifida and uses a manual wheelchair.
 She is very lively and friendly.
 However at times, she says things that get her into trouble with her peers.
 When she approached the table with the pictures of flowers she got very excited and grabbed Sierra Primrose right away.
 This essence fit E perfectly in that she lives life as enthusiastically as she can with gratitude.
 However under this, there is fear and frustration.
 Her pictures exude liveliness.